routingblog/arbitration/content/docs/problems.md

 - A recalcitrant defendant can delay the start of meaningful proceedings a really long time.
 For example they can appeal the motion to compel and this would stay the civil court proceedings in the meantime[^coinbase]

-- Arbiters are not required to follow or even know the law. [^liptonlaw] Only in narrow circumstances (in "manifest disregard") where the arbitrators must be found to have "understood and correctly stated the law but proceeded to ignore it." [^merrill]
+- Arbiters are not required to follow or even know the law. [^liptonlaw] [^privateknappcite2] Only in narrow circumstances (in "manifest disregard") where the arbitrators must be found to have "understood and correctly stated the law but proceeded to ignore it." [^merrill]

 - The lower probability of victory, the lack of class representation, and meager legal fees discourage attorneys from representing individuals in arbitration proceedings.
-This is particularly a problem where the fees will be paid on contigency (most employment and consumer cases). [^stone1]
+This is particularly a problem where the fees will be paid on contigency (most employment and consumer cases). [^stone1] [^privateknappcite3]

+- Arbitration requires the waiver of jury trials.
+While the jury is probably still out on this issue, there is a general perception that arbitrators give smaller awards than juries. [^privateknappcite1]

+- When the contract limits remedies in other ways (reduced time to bring claims, limitations on injuctive relief, etc.) it is normally subject to Judicial review.
+Not so with arbitration.
+In fact, stepping "outside the bounds of the contract" are one of the few reasons arbitrator's awards can be vacated. [^privateknappcite4]

 # Employment